 Supersets allow you to move quickly from one exercise to another without taking a break or rest.
 This is great for those pressed for time (including myself as a mom!).
 I now do supersets as part of my workout routine.
 My husband explained in his post the superset program is divided into three workouts.
 On one day I will focus on chest and back.
 On another day I will focus on legs, lower and upper back; and core.
-Read his full post here.
+Read and learn more about supersets.

 Many long-time readers will know that I got into barefoot running years ago.
 While it’s not something I practice a lot today, I am still an avid barefoot walker.
 If you haven’t tried barefoot walking or running it’s worth a shot.
 When I first started I found I worked entirely different muscles in my legs and feet than I would when running in regular cushioned shoes.

 Barefoot pace is a littler slower, and you will want to start small like with only 0.25-mile walk or run but I was able to work up to running 6 miles barefoot with ease.
 I also ran barefoot 5Ks and ran on a treadmill barefoot.
-I have a few posts about barefoot running but the best one to start with is here.
+I have a few posts about barefoot running.

 I discovered spinning 8 years ago.
 I literally stumbled into a class at the YMCA and couldn’t believe what a great workout it was.
 Spinning is really just another name for a class where you ride a stationary (indoor) bike.
 If you enjoy bike riding in the summer and live in a place like I do where it snows in the winter, spinning is a nice way to enjoy a bike workout during the off-season.

-- Needed for this Workout: Padded Travel Seat (I know someone who loves the Komfy seat!)
+• Needed for this Workout: Padded Travel Seat (I know someone who loves using a bike seat cover)